rgiordan/zaminfluence/zaminfluence/R/README.md

 A `ModelFit` together with gradients of the parameter and standard errors with respect to the data weights.
 - `model_fit`:  A `ModelFit` at the original weights.
+- `parameter_names`:  The names of parameters for which gradients are computed.
+- TODO: `D` should be replaced for all grads by select parameters, and the columns should be named.
+- TODO: is it actually num_obs x D or D x num_obs?
 - `param_grad`:  A matrix (`num_obs` x `D`) of gradients of the point estimates
 - `se_grad`:    A matrix (`num_obs` x `D`) of gradients of the standard errors
 - `param_infls`:  An (optional) list of `ParameterInferenceInfluence` objects.